Pavlosdnds/newblog/_posts/2018-07-19-A-Guide-For-Juan.md

 ---
 layout: post
-title: First Post in New Blog
+title: A Guide for Juan
 ---

 <h1>Introduction to Front-End Development</h1>